 The procurement role is consistently evolving from a clerical back office function to a strategic business function.
 Procurement is more than just purchasing goods and services; it has moved to managing and deriving value from the supplier relationship.
 In rebate management their role involves identifying the right supplier, evaluating supplier performance, and negotiating trading agreements that can provide the highest value at minimum cost.
 Procurement also has a major influence on the overall costs of the business and cost reduction represents a huge portion of their rebate management strategy.
+Here is how they can streamline their processes.

 Procurement process steps